vieuxtiful/word2world/README.md

 ### The Problem We're Solving

 In 2017, Facebook's (and other social media) algorithms amplified hate speech that contributed to genocide in Myanmar [1].
-In 2021, social media platforms mobilized a violent insurrection at the U.S. Capitol.
-During the COVID-19 pandemic, algorithmic amplification of health misinformation (i.e., "infodemics") led to at least 800 documented deaths [2].
+In 2021, social media platforms mobilized a violent insurrection at the U.S. Capitol [2].
+During the COVID-19 pandemic, algorithmic amplification of health misinformation (i.e., "infodemics") led to at least 800 documented deaths [3].
 The pattern is clear and devastating: **social media platforms designed to maximize engagement systematically amplify conflict, polarization, and violence.**

 Most responses to this crisis are reactive—better content moderation, fact-checking, user education, etc. These are necessary but insufficient.
 They treat the symptoms, not the disease.
 The fundamental problem is structural: social media algorithms are optimized for engagement, and divisive content generates more engagement than bridge-building dialogue.